sarkershantonu/sarkershantonu.github.io/_posts/2013-01-01-Introduction-to-wapt-pro.md

 - LoadAgentManagerAccounts
 ![LoadAgentManagerAccounts](../images/wapt/LoadAgentManagerAccounts.jpg)

--A scenario consist of Settings and Configurations (Test Volume, Log/report settings/Performance counters)
+- A scenario consist of Settings and Configurations (Test Volume, Log/report settings/Performance counters)

--A Test Volume may have multiple User Profiles.
+- A Test Volume may have multiple User Profiles.

 There are three type of VUser generation can be done by WAPT

+# Concept
 A. Constant type loads Fixed Number of users at same time.
 This is used in Background Load Generation.

 B. Ramp-UP type increases Number of Users in defined time.
 This is used in Benchmarking, Stress testing, Performance testing .
 Ex- Increasing from 0 user to 30 user, with 3 user increment in every 5 seconds means , it will need 50 second to get total users.

 C. Periodic type generates Constant load for a defined period of time.
 It has Two mode, Low phage and High Phage.
 This is used in Endurance Test.
 Ex- 50 User load(all at a time) for 1 min , then 100 user for 3 min.

+# Type of tests
 WAPTPro performs 5 types of tests.
 These are categorizing by their functionality and need.
 It may not meet standard definition.
 I am assuming we all know about those following type of test(you may google it).
 I am just defining by how they are functioning under WAPT.

 1. Performance Test : WAPT defines the Performance Test by answering following questions.